OnDeck Review 2020: Good for Established Businesses, Better for Repeat Customers

 Can I get both a term loan and a line of credit from OnDeck?

-Theoretically, sure.
-If you want to have both a term loan and a line of credit from OnDeck, you can certainly apply.
+Theoretically, yes, you can get both a term loan and a line of credit from OnDeck.
+You can certainly apply.
 We can’t guarantee you’ll get accepted for both, but it’s worth a shot (especially since OnDeck loves repeat borrowers).

 Does OnDeck report to credit bureaus?